pk80/GitandHub/README.md

      is similar to the Linux `rm` command.
 This command deletes or removes a file from the working tree.
     ```

 ### Undoing Things

 1. Undoing Changes Before Committing
+    - If you have made any additional changes to a file after you've staged it, you can restore the file to the earlier
+      stage version.
+    - If you need to check out individual changes instead of whole file, you can do that using the `-p` flag.
+This will
+      ask you change by change if you want to go back to the previous snapshot or not
     ```text
     git status
+    # revert changes to modified file before they are staged for commit
     git checkout <filename>
     git status
+    ...
     exe_out > output.txt
     git add *
     git status
+    # unstage
+    git restore --staged <filename>
+    # unstage / restore changes in a file after committed to git
     git reset HEAD output.txt
+    Unstaged changes after reset:
+    ...
     git satus
     git commit -m 'it should be os.path.exists'
     ```